This refreshing caffeinated drink is easy to make and it’s perfect for those who don’t have a coffee maker.

 This recipe for Greek frappe will teach you how to prepare an iced beverage made with instant coffee, sugar, water and if it suits your taste – milk.

 The drink can be found in virtually any cafe in Eastern Europe and many people from the US that have visited Greece are in search of its formula.

 I will show you how to make it by using a Greek frappe mixer or a shaker.

 - Milk (optional)

 It’s a mini battery-operated drink mixer that also does a fantastic job at frothing milk, so you can easily use it to make homemade cappuccinos and lattes.
 If you don’t have one, you can check how much this frother by Zulay costs on Amazon by clicking this link.
-Nevertheless, you can use a shaker or a whisk to make a Greek frappe too, but this will require a bit more of your time and energy.
+There are also rechargeable drink mixers, such as this one by FoodVille.